apluslms/a-plus/exercises/README.md

 	should be printed out.

 4. ### grader.actions.gitlabquery
-	Requires the acceptGitAddress view type with require_gitlab set.
+	Requires the *acceptGitAddress* view type with *require_gitlab* set.
 	Queries the Gitlab API and checks desired properties.
 Additional attributes:
 	* `token`: a Gitlab account private token for API access
-	* `private` (optional): True, stop if public access
+	* `private` (optional): `yes` to stop if repository has public access
-	* `forks` (optional): Project ID, stop if not forked from this
+	* `forks` (optional): Project ID to stop if not forked from this project

 5. ### grader.actions.gitclone
-	Works with the acceptGitAddress view type.
+	Works with the *acceptGitAddress* view type.
 Tries to clone the repository.
 Additional attributes:
 	* `files` (optional): a space separated list of files to select for submission from the repository.
-The files are moved into the normal user submission directory and contents are listed in the feedback.
+The files are moved into *user/filename[s]* and contents are listed in the feedback.
+	* `repo_dir` (optional): the clone directory, default *user-repo*
 	* `read` (optional): override the file where the git address is read from

 6. ### grader.actions.expaca
-	Executes the expaca testing application.
-The expaca is not freely available and this action requires the expaca properly installed.
-Additional
+	Executes the expaca testing application which compares outputs of a model and the student solutions.
+Expaca is not freely available.
+This action assumes that expaca is properly installed.
+Additional attributes:
-	attributes:
-	* `attachment` (alternative): True, if acceptAttachedExercise is used
-	* `testdir` (alternative): a directory including expaca test e.g. course_key/exercise_name
-	* `rulefile` (optional): inside test, default `checkingRule.xml`
+	* `rule_file` (optional): default `checkingRule.xml`
-	* `modeldir` (optional): inside test, default `model`
+	* `model_dir` (optional): default `model`
-	* `filesdir` (optional): inside test, default `CheckingFiles`
+	* `user_dir` (optional): default `user`
-	* `xslt_transform` (optional): a name of an XSL style file for transforming expaca XML output
+	* `xslt_transform` (optional): a name of an XSL style file for transforming expaca XML output e.g. `expaca/xsl/aplus-utf8.xsl`

 ## Default sandbox scripts

-Following common scripts are provided by default and copied into /usr/local/sandbox inside sandbox.
-They may be used in the sandbox command line.
+Following common scripts are provided by default and copied into the sandbox.
+However, the common scripts may have sandbox install requirements that are not met by default.
+Both the /usr/local/sandbox and /usr/local/sandbox/course_key are in the sandbox execution path and may be included in sandbox command line.

-* java_compile.sh
+1. ### java_compile.sh
 	Compiles all java files in submission.
-Args:
+Takes arguments:
 	* `--cp` (optional): classpath to use
 	* `--clean` (optional): `yes` to remove java source after compilation

-* scala_compile.sh
+2. ### scala_compile.sh
 	Compiles all scala files in submission.
-Args:
+Takes arguments:
 	* `--cp` (optional): classpath to use
 	* `--clean` (optional): `yes` to remove scala source after compilation

-* python_run.sh
-	Passes a call to python interpreter.
-Implements extra arg:
+3. ### virtualenv.sh envname cmd [arguments..]
-	* `--virtualenv` (optional): activates named virtualenv for the command
+	Activates the named Python virtualenv and passes rest for a command.

-* template.sh
+4. ### template.sh
 	An example of a grading shell script.
 Will list submission files and always grade 10/10 points.